 - Given Name Reveal: Her maiden name, 'Knight', is revealed in the 1965 episode "The House That Jack Built".

-- Hell-Bent for Leather: Continuing the trend initiated by Cathy Gale, she occasionally wore leather suits in her first black and white seasons, before shifting to flashier suits in her colored seasons.
+- Hell-Bent for Leather: Continuing the trend initiated by Cathy Gale, she occasionally wore leather suits in her black and white seasons, before shifting to flashier suits made from other materials in her colored seasons.

 - Iconic Outfit: Her leather suits and leather boots in the black-and-white episodes, then her avant-garde fashion in the following colored seasons.

 - She only wore it once, but her Queen of Sin costume from "A Touch of Brimstone" is also fondly remembered.
 Diana Rigg designed it herself.

 - Jumped at the Call: She never hesitates to help Steed, particularly when he calls for her help ("We're needed!") in her colored era.